Leo3418/leo3418.github.io/collections/_gta-online-guides/en/primer/a-history-of-gta-online.md

 - December 12: *The Doomsday Heist* update was available.
-Three new Doomsday Heists, presented in a new theme and story line, and offered with better payouts than the classic Heists, were added to the game.
-The Doomsday Heists worked similarly as the classic Heists, but they can be completed by any group of 2, 3, or 4 players.
+Three new Doomsday Heists, presented in a new theme and story line, and offered with better payouts than the original Heists, were added to the game.
+The Doomsday Heists worked similarly as the original Heists, but they can be completed by any group of 2, 3, or 4 players.
 Also, as a continuation of the Gunrunning update, more weaponized vehicles and extra Mk II weapons became available.